AnthonySlawski/PHYS-310/README.md

 **Key Findings:**

-- Initial exploration provided insights into the dataset's structure, including the range and distribution of values across different features.
+- Initial exploration gave insights into the dataset's structure, including the range and distribution of values across different features.
-- Preliminary summary statistics offered a baseline understanding of the data's characteristics, laying the groundwork for more nuanced analysis through machine learning models.
+- Summary statistics gave a base understanding of the data's characteristics, establishing the foundation for more complicated analysis through machine learning models.

 **Conclusion:**
-The lab underscores the importance of thorough data exploration as a precursor to model application.
-It demonstrates the potential of kNN and DT algorithms in classifying complex datasets, highlighting the need for careful selection and evaluation of machine learning models based on specific dataset characteristics.
+The lab highlights the importance of thorough data exploration to model application.
+It demonstrates the potential of kNN and DT algorithms in classifying complex datasets, showing the need for careful selection and evaluation of machine learning models based on specific dataset characteristics.

 ## [Lab Notebook 7: Support Vector Machine (SVM)](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%207.ipynb)
 **Objectives:**